selfhostedworld.com logoselfhostedworld.com

 +5 more

-Memos is an open-source, self-hosted note-taking application designed for fast, low-friction capture.
-It is aimed at users who want a simple place to write notes without managing folders, while still keeping data portable through Markdown storage and self-hosting on their own infrastructure.
-The project emphasizes simplicity and extensibility.
-It can be deployed with a single Go binary or via Docker, Docker Compose, Kubernetes, or source builds, and it supports SQLite, MySQL, and PostgreSQL.
-Memos also exposes REST and gRPC APIs for integration, includes zero telemetry, and is positioned as fully open software under the MIT license.
+Memos is an open-source, self-hosted note-taking application designed for quick capture and lightweight personal knowledge management.
+It is aimed at users who want a simple, timeline-first interface for creating Markdown notes without the overhead of folders or complex organization.
+The project emphasizes portability and self-hosting: notes are stored in Markdown, the app can be deployed with a single Go binary or via Docker, and it supports SQLite, MySQL, and PostgreSQL.
+It also presents itself as extensible through documented REST and gRPC APIs, making it suitable for integrations and custom workflows.

 Features: